MicrosoftDocs/playfab-docs/playfab-docs/features/automation/scheduled-tasks/creating-a-scheduled-task.md

 ## Step 1 - Prepare the CloudScript

 In the Game Manager, go to Servers -> CloudScript.
 Add a CloudScript function called "adjustRareDropRate" with a simple call to the SetTitleData API as shown in the following code snippet and image. (for the sharp-eyed, don’t worry - there’s a bug in there on purpose).
 Make sure you deploy the new revision, so that it is live in your game.
-You can learn more about using CloudScript in our tutorial [Using CloudScript](../cloudscript/cloudscript-quickstart.md) and in documentation for the method [ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript).
+You can learn more about using CloudScript in our [CloudScript Quickstart](../cloudscript/cloudscript-quickstart.md), and in documentation for the method [ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript).

 ```javascript
 handlers.adjustRareDropRate = function(args) {